Joel-Bakken/our-vacations/README.md

 * Update vacation and comment models with hasMany keyword
 * Refactor new-review component...see lesson referenced above: add      vacation: this.get('vacation') to app/components/new-review.js and...
 * Change text input field for vacation.details in new-vacation.hbs and vacation-update.hbs to be a text area field for easier editing of the text: {{textarea value=detail id="detail"}}
+* Update styling in app.css to make .thumbnail color transparent and added rows and columns to vacation-tile.hbs and application.hbs files to improve visual appeal

 ## Prerequisites